+Raphael Matthew Bob-Waksberg (born August 17, 1984) is an American comedian, writer, producer, actor and voice actor best known as the creator and showrunner of the Netflix original animated series, BoJack Horseman.
 Bob-Waksberg also performs voices for various characters on the show, including a corgi and a tree frog.
-As a member of the Olde English comedy troupe he co-wrote and appeared in The Exquisite Corpse Project.
-He is also the script doctor of The Lego Movie 2 The Second Part.
-Bob-Waksberg is a graduate of Bard College.
+As a member of the Olde English comedy troupe, he co-wrote and appeared in The Exquisite Corpse Project.
+He was also the script doctor of The LEGO Movie 2: The Second Part.

 Tropes Associated with Bob-Waksberg's work

 - Art Evolution: His first series, BoJack Horseman, is designed by Lisa Hanawalt, where the characters are either human or humanized anthropromorphic animals.
 The style of his series, Undone, is designed by Hisko Hulsing, the artist behind the Richard Linklater films Waking Life and A Scanner Darkly.

 - Central Theme: Both BoJack Horseman and Undone seem to be about time and the human experience.

 - BoJack Horseman is a tragicomedy series that serves as a deconstruction of nearly every sitcom trope in the book.
 The look of the show is very stylized and takes place in a world where characters are either human or half-human/half-animal.

 - Undone plays more like a psychological drama mystery series that uses rotoscope animation to tell its story.